 in its different styles and presentations

-shared by someone who grew up in this culture and has been learning for 40 years indian music, naad (sound) and mantra.
+shared by someone who grew up in this culture and has been learning for 40 years in the company of Masters and Pandits from India.

-Although he makes different types of Indian music, a lot of his music is sacred and devotional Indian music, like mantras and kirtan.
-He was touring many years in the west in US and Europe and currently he represents one of the few mantra singers in the west who has kept the authenticity of this ancient Mantra tradition.
+Although I compose different styles of Indian music, a lot of this music is sacred and devotional, like the popular mantras and kirtan.
+I was touring many years in the west and by having seen a lot, a big question mark has arisen about the authenticity in the presentation of this ancient Mantra tradition by western singers.

 Naad Shakti, The Power of Indian Sacred Music

 MANTRA is a sound, a vibration - and the correct vibration is created only when it is recited correctly because it is a key which can unlock a higher dimension.
-The meaning is not as significant as reciting the mantra correctly.
-That’s why there is a lot of significance and importance given in India to study and learn Sanskrit properly (sometimes a lifetime) to be able to pronounce correctly and understand the sound/energy relation.
-Sanskrit is not only a language, but it embraces the power of sound.
+The meaning is not as significant as the sound itself in mantra practice.
+That’s why there is a lot of significance and importance given in India to study and learn this properly.

 "Namaste, Thank you with all my heart for the beautiful workshop in Geneva.
 It meant a lot for me to chant with you, I had the chance to discover your music not long time ago.
 Thank you for sharing your knowledge.
 I really enjoyed the time, the vibrations, the calm, the chant....
 That time filled me up with light and love.
 So precious, and I'm grateful that I had the opportunity to be a part of that experience."
 N. L.

 "Thank you for the wonderful afternoon mantra workshop at Namaste Spa.
 I haven't stopped listening to your latest CD "Auspicious".
 Thank you for your beautiful sacred music."
 Tracey, UK